siriuslay/GFMA/README.md

 # GFMA
-A post-training method for gnn-merging
+A post-training method for GNNs-Merging